Harvard-CS145/cs145-21-project1/README.md

 ```

 ### Write a two-core controller
 In this experiment, we isolate the traffic of `memcached` and `iperf` applications by routing their traffic to different core switches in FatTree topology.
-In particular, you need to write a new controller `controller_fat_twocore.py` that routes traffic using two core switches: let the `memcached` traffic go through core switch c1 and `iperf` traffic go through core switch c2.
+In particular, you need to write a new controller `controller_fat_twocore.py` that routes traffic using two core switches: For ease of grading, you should install rules that routes all traffic to hosts with odd number (i.e., those `dmac` addresses belong to `h1,3,5,7,9,11,13,15`) to core switch `c1`, and all traffic to hosts with even number (i.e., those `dmac` addresses belong to `h2,4,6,8,10,12,14,16`) to core switch `c2`.
+Given that `memcached` send traffic between `h1` and `h9`, the above rules will direct `memcached` traffic to `c1`.
+Similarly, `iperf` traffic between `h4` and `h12` goes to `c2`.
 Your new controller should also make mininet `pingall` succeed (for cases of `k=4, 6, 8`).

-Given that you know Application setting A above, you can design routing rules based on each packet's `dmac` in your controller.
-For ease of grading, you should install rules that routes all traffic to hosts with odd number (eg, `h1,3,5,7,9,11,13,15`) to core switch `c1`, and all traffic to hosts with even number (eg, `h2,4,6,8,10,12,14,16`) to core switch `c2`.
+Note that the above routing rules are just for your convenience.
+In practice, we identify memcached and iperf trraffic based on port numbers and traffic patterns.

 After you have finished the new controller for FatTree, you need to run the following experiments (you only need to run these experiments for `k=4` case):

 ### Experiments

-- (Expr 1) running application setting A on FatTree topology using single core switch
+- (Expr 1) running the application setting on FatTree topology using single core switch
-- (Expr 2) running application setting A on FatTree topology using two core switches
+- (Expr 2) running the application setting on FatTree topology using two core switches
-- (Expr 3) running application setting A on Binary Tree topology
+- (Expr 3) running the application setting on Binary Tree topology

 ### Questions
 You should answer the following questions in your report.md (see [Submission and Grading](#submission-and-grading))) (just one or two sentences for each question mark):